Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-session.md

   * Restart
   * Scaling

-* Applications hosted on the platform can be recycled at any time for internal infrastructure management purposes (like dynamic load balancing of the server), when such event happens, the sticky sessions are also invalidated.
+* Applications hosted on the platform can be cycled at any time for internal infrastructure management purposes (like dynamic load balancing of the server), when such event happens, the sticky sessions are also invalidated.